Avalanche, Senators to play 2 regular-season games in Sweden

 The teams also have Swedish heritage in some of the best players in franchise history, notably Colorado's Peter Forsberg and Ottawa's Daniel Alfredsson.

+''I think that's going to bring maybe a few more people just for that sake,'' Karlsson said. ''I think having Gabe there who's also a big character in Sweden, who's played a lot of games for the national team, people can relate to him.
+He's a great guy and he's from Stockholm, so it's going to be a great experience to share with him.''

 Commissioner Gary Bettman says with more Swedish players than ever, this is a good chance to showcase the game in the country.

 Eighty-four Swedes have played in the NHL this season, roughly 9 percent of the league.
+Landeskog and Karlsson are two of four Swedish-born captains, along with the Detroit Red Wings' Henrik Zetterberg and Vancouver Canucks' Henrik Sedin.

 NHLPA executive director Don Fehr says the league and players are focused on ''continued international growth,'' with these games furthering that effort.

 The league will make an announcement in Beijing next week, with Bettman and Chinese officials on hand.
 The NHL has expressed interest in playing in China, whose capital will host the 2022 Winter Olympics.